In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for weapon mounted applications.

 This literally means you have a powerful battery source that you don't ever have to buy new batteries for.

-The 22500 candela is also a key feature that allows the light beam to penetrate through fogs, ambient light, rain, street lights and other photonic barriers that a weaker weapon light can't.
+Other than that, the 22500 candela is also a key feature that allows the light beam to penetrate through fogs, ambient light, rain, street lights and other photonic barriers that a weaker weapon light can't.

 For personal defense usage, the Odin provides plenty of light to lit up a room size scene in low light conditions to identify targets.